 Classroom Libraries Grades 3 – 8

-Each teacher and classroom will receive a classroom library of anywhere from 160 – 200 books.
+Each classroom has a classroom library of anywhere from 160 – 200 books.
 Based on recommendations from the CCSS, the classroom libraries provide a true balance of literary (50 %) and informational (50%) texts.
 The collections include the newest and most popular titles, series, and authors as well as tried and true classics, favorites, and award winners.
 The libraries include texts at students’ reading levels and texts with complexity levels that challenge and motivate students.
 Students will use the books to apply the comprehension and vocabulary strategies from the Schoolwide Fundamentals Units of Study for Reading.

 Find more information at http://www.schoolwide.com/.